 Air India is the national flag carrier of India with a network of passenger and cargo services worldwide.
 It is one of the two state-owned airlines in the country, the other being Indian (formerly Indian Airlines).
-Its main base is Chhatrapati Shivaji International Airport,

-Mumbai, with hubs at Indira Gandhi International Airport, New Delhi and Chennai International Airport.
+Its main base is Chhatrapati Shivaji International Airport, Mumbai, with hubs at Indira Gandhi International Airport, New Delhi and Chennai International Airport.
 The airline connects 50 destinations around the world, including 12 gateways in India.
-Air is the low-cost airline of Air India, operating from southern cities in India to Gulf and South-East Asian destinations.
+Air is the low cost airline of Air India and operates from the southern cities of India to Gulf and South-East Asian destinations.

 Other private airlines in India are:

 - Air Sahara is an airline based in New Delhi.
 It is a privately owned airline operating scheduled services connecting all metropolitan centres in India. - Jet Airways a "regular" airline which offers normal economy and business class seats.
-Jet Airways, along with Air Sahara, is one of the few airlines that survived the dismal period of the 1990s, when many private airlines in India were forced to close down.
-Jet Airways claim to have one of the youngest fleets in the world. - Air India Express is a subsidiary of Air India. - Alliance Air is a subsidiary of Indian. - Air Deccan is based in Bangalore and is India's first low-cost carrier. - GoAir The People's Airline, a low-cost carrier promoted by the Wadia Group. - IndiGo Airlines is a new private domestic airline based in India. - Kingfisher Airlines is a new airline based in Bangalore.
+Jet Airways, along with Air Sahara, is the only airline which survived the dismal period of 1990s when many private airlines in India were forced to close down.
+Jet airways claims to have one of the youngest fleet in the world. - Air India Express is a subsidiary of Air India.

+- Alliance Air is a subsidiary of Indian. - Air Deccan is based in Bangalore and is the first low cost carrier in India. - GoAir The People's Airline, a low cost carrier promoted by the Wadia Group. - IndiGo Airlines is a new private domestic airline based in India. - Kingfisher Airlines is a new airline based in Bangalore.
 It operates only on domestic routes.
 The airline is owned by United Breweries Group.
 The airline promises to suit the needs of air travellers and to provide reasonable air fares. - SpiceJet is an airline based in New Delhi.
 Their marketing theme is "offering low 'everyday spicy fares' and great guest services to price conscious travellers".
 Their aim is to compete with the Indian Railways passengers travelling in AC coaches. - Jagson Airlines is based in Delhi and operates to and from main cities to popular tourist sites.

 Today, Air transport has become an essential element in tourism development.
-Without it, present day tourism and the dimensions it has achieved would have been unimaginable.
-It is also a significant factor in the economic growth of many countries.
-The present-day configuration of tourism is largely determined by air transport, and this relationship becomes increasingly pronounced over time.
+Without it, present day tourism and the dimensions it has achieved would have be unimaginable.
+It is also an important factor in the economic growth of a large number of countries.
+The present day configuration of tourism is determined to a large extent by air transport and this relationship becomes more pronounced as time passes.
 The conditions under which commercial aviation develops and operates have a significant influence on the development of world tourism.

-2.2.5 Water Transport:
+2.2.4 Water Transport:

 In broad terms, we can divide water-borne transport between short sea ferry transport and oceangoing cruises.
-There can be other categories of water-based transport, such as inland waterway craft and small pleasure craft, but these assume less significance as a means of transport, as they are primarily destination products.
+There can be other categories of water based transport such as inland waterway craft and small pleasure craft, but these assume less significance as a means of transport as they are destination products.
 Cruising should also be thought of as a holiday product as much as a mode of transport.
-Ferry services, which include or exclude the transportation of vehicles, can provide lifeline services to islands as well as a focus for visitors, who are typically packaged holidaymakers, independent travellers, or same-day visitors.
+Ferry services, which include or exclude transportation of vehicles, can provide lifeline services to islands as well as focus for visitors, who are normally packaged holiday makers, independent or same-day visitors.
 Hydrofoil and hovercraft tend to be faster than conventional forms of ship technology, but in general (except for short sea commuting, such as between Hong Kong and Macau) business visitors tend to choose other modes of transport.
 Due to the vagaries of the sea, several visitors do not proper this means of transport.
 Geographical factors tend to determine the provision of ferry transport, leaving some destinations heavily depend upon such links.